 Her work was widely published and broadcast.
 She became known as a dynamic performance poet (including a stint in a poetry theatre group), an innovative teacher of creative writing at both tertiary and community levels (including a series of prison workshops), and an independent publisher of Australian poetry.
 Three full-length collections of her own poetry have appeared since 1985.
 Only one, Secret Leopard (Alyscamps Press, 2005) is still in print.
 She has since been involved in book collaborations with other poets, and has produced several chapbooks.
 (See her Amazon page for details.)

 In 1994 she and her third husband, writer Andrew Wade, moved to the Northern Rivers region of New South Wales, to a small country town near mountains and rainforest, and not too far from the ocean.
 It reminds her of the Tasmania she grew up in, but the climate is thankfully much warmer.
-(Andrew died in 2012 at the age of 83.)
+[Note: Andrew died in 2012 at the age of 83.]

-Since 1992 she has also worked as a Reiki Master and a professional psychic medium.
+Since 1992 Rosemary has also worked as a Reiki Master and a professional psychic medium.